-Introductory IAML: Proposal to change coursework/exam weighting For both campus and distance courses Revisions for March 2017 BoS meeting are in italics
+Introductory IAML: Proposal to change coursework/exam weighting For both campus and distance courses

 Nigel Goddard

 IAML introduces students to the theoretical basis for a range of widely-used machine learning methods, and modern practical tools for using these methods in an applied setting.
 It is currently assessed with a weighting of 75% to exam, 25% to coursework.
 I propose to change increase the coursework weighting to 50%.